 That’s one of the issues with TPE.
 You can’t.

 We know that TPE sex toys are made from some combination of plastic and rubber that is liquid when heated and solid when cooled.
 But what those materials are is a mystery.
+Without a detailed breakdown of which plastics and rubbers manufacturers use to make their TPE, it’s impossible to know if it’s truly safe to put inside your body.

 Why TPE Isn’t Body-Safe